mskim9097/1800_202510_BBY18/README.md

 ---

 ## Contributors
-- **Minsu Kim** - Hello, my name is Minsu!
+- **Minsu Kim** - Hi, my name is Minsu!
 I like to manage Git!
 Good teamwork!
 Thank you!
 - **Aarushi Sharma** - Hi, I am BCIT CST Student, hopes to create a her won app.Fun fact- loves watching web series.
 - **Shaz Uqaili** - BCIT CST Student with interested in learning more about different programming languages to work on new projects.
 - **Hali Imanpanah** - This is Hali from Group 18.Excited to work with everyone.